Tomás Bobadilla

 Tomás Bobadilla y Briones (30 March 1785 – 21 December 1871) was a writer, intellectual, and politician from the Dominican Republic.
-The first ruler of the Dominican Republic, he had significant participation in the movement for Dominican independence.
+As the first president of the Dominican Republic, he was key in the Dominican independence movement.

-He is arguably the Dominican politician with the longest and most intense public life, serving in the most diverse scenarios: Under España Boba since 1810; in the "State" created by José Núñez de Cáceres in 1821; during the Haitian occupation almost until 1844; then with the Trinitarios, even drafting the "Manifesto of January 16" which served as an act of independence in 1844.
+Bobadilla led a prolonged and intese public life, serving in the most diverse scenarios: Under España Boba since 1810; in the "State" created by José Núñez de Cáceres in 1821; during the Haitian occupation almost until 1844; then with the Trinitarios, even drafting the "Manifesto of January 16" which served as the manifesto of independence in 1844.
 Later, he occupied all the existing Ministries and Portfolios of the nascent republic, of which one of the measures included the abolition of slavery.
-Then an annexationist in 1861, but "without enthusiasm" according to historian Roberto Cassá; to end up as a nationalist until his death, which occurred in the Haitian capital, Port-au-Prince, on 21 December 1871, when he was about 85 years old.
+While he supported annexation to Spain in 1861 ("without enthusiasm" according to historian Roberto Cassá) and eventually again as a nationalist until his death, on December 21, 1871.

 Early life

 Birth and family origins

-He was born in Neiba on 30 March 1785, son of Vicente Bobadilla Amaral, and Gregoria Justina Briones Pérez.
-He was born at a time when Santo Domingo was in a situation of incipient prosperity.
-But this phase ended with the border wars of the last decade of the 18th century and the cession of the country to France in 1795.
-From then on, the character's existence would accompany the tribulations of his entire social environment.
-The situation of the inhabitants of the border areas became almost unsustainable, so most of them had to move to Azua, Baní or other places less exposed to incursions from the neighboring country.
-Although there is no detailed information about the first years of his life, it can be assured that he was formed in close association with the Dominican environment.
-Hence, the decision to emigrate that his parents made to avoid the dangers of the Haitian troops was painful for him.
-The family took refuge in Puerto Rico, like many, just when it became clear that the Haitian independentists were on the verge of defeating the French, so the possibility of their crossing the old border loomed.
-The emigration experience must have marked him for the rest of his life, since his parents surely went through difficult times.
-This criterion is supported by the fact that the parents returned in 1810, that is, as soon as the return of Spanish sovereignty occurred and they judged that the dangerous conditions that kept them outside the land would not be repeated.
+Born in Neiba on 30 March 1785, son of Vicente Bobadilla Amaral, and Gregoria Justina Briones Pérez.
+He was born at a time when the colony of Santo Domingo was in relative prosperity.
+But this phase ended with the border wars of the last decade of the 18th century and the annexation of the territory to France in 1795.
+Many inhabitants of the border areas moved to Azua, Baní or other places less exposed to incursions from the neighboring region.
+His parents emigrated to Puerto Rico, like many other refugees, when it became clear that the Haitian revolutionaries were on the verge of defeating the French.
+The hardships of emigration probably marked him for the rest of his life, since his parents surely went through difficult times.
+This theort is supported by the fact that the parents returned in 1810, that is, as soon as the Spanish sovereignty was reestablished.
 It could be asserted that the tenacious decision not to abandon Dominican soil that he showed for the rest of his life, a key explanatory of his political behavior, was due to this unfortunate experience of youth.